sheffield-bioinformatics-core/rnaseq-introduction-online/01-pre-processing.md

 #### 2. Rename the output files
-You should have 5 output files for each of the FASTQ input files:
+You should have 4 output files; one for each of the FASTQ input files:

 `HISAT2 on data.. aligned reads (BAM)`